 Top 3 amps for edge of breakup tone

-- Vox AC-30: This is another vintage amp that breaks up nicely especially when paired with the right speakers such as celestron blue.
-Only thing that I don
+- Vox AC-30: A vintage amp that breaks up nicely especially when paired with the right speakers such as celestron blue.

 - Peavey classic 30: This is the budget option that about 1/3 or 1/2 of other models.
 It is pretty close to the Bassman in terms of tone slack but not as easy to achieve the breakup tone.
 The best way is probably to use a loud volume on the dirty channel.
 (It has 2 channels: 1 dirty and 1 clean)

 When trying to achieve the edge of breakup tone, I find Fender Bassman to give me the most easy way to do so because: